NasimaIT/Customer_Charn_SQL_Analysis/README.md

 # 📊 Customer Churn Analysis using SQL

 ## 🔍 Overview
-This project analyzes customer churn using SQL to understand churn rate, customer distribution, and segment-level behavior.
+This project analyzes customer churn patterns and identifies high-risk segments using SQL to understand churn rate, customer distribution, and segment-level behavior.
 The goal is to generate insights that support customer retention strategies.

 ## 🛠 Tools Used
 - SQL